Vanilla Bean Waffles. Just think on that for a while, whilst you

-- Place the unsalted butter into a small saucepan on a low – medium heat.
+- First of all place the unsalted butter into a small saucepan on a low – medium heat.
 Allow the butter to completely melt.
 Remove from the heat and allow to cool.

-- Whilst the butter is cooling crack the eggs into a large bowl.
+- While the butter is cooling crack the eggs into a large bowl.
 Give them a quick whisk.

 - Add the milk, sugar and vanilla bean paste to the eggs and lightly whisk to combine.

 - Once cooled weigh 100g of the melted butter into the egg, milk, sugar, vanilla bean paste mixture and whisk briefly to combine (wet ingredients).